microsoft/vscode-docs/docs/python/debugging.md

 1. In the terminal, install the ptvsd package with `python -m pip install --upgrade ptvsd`.

-1. In the terminal, start Python with the script, for example, `python3 myscript.py`.
+1. In the terminal, start Python with the script--for example, with `python3 myscript.py`.
 You should see the "Waiting for debugger attach" message that's included in the code, and the script halts at the `ptvsd.wait_for_attach()` call.

 1. Switch to the Debug view, select **Python: Attach** from the debugger drop-down list, and start the debugger.